mlflow/mlflow/example/hyperparam/README.rst

 libraries.
 In this example, we optimize rmse metric on a wine-quality dataset over two hyperparameters (learning rate and momentum) of a Keras DL model defined by the train entry point.

 We split the dataset into three parts - training, validation and test.
-The training dset is used to fit the model, validation dataset is used to select the best hyperparameter values and the test set is used to evaluate expected performance on unseen data (we need to make sure hyperparameter search did not overfit on training + validation dataset combination).
+The training dataset is used to fit the model, validation dataset is used to select the best hyperparameter values and the test set is used to evaluate expected performance on unseen data (we need to make sure hyperparameter search did not overfit on training + validation dataset combination).
 All three metrics are logged with MLflow and you can use MLflow ui to inspect how they vary between different hyperparameter values.

 All three hyperparameter targets take optional experiment id for training runs.
 If provided, training runs will be logged under this experiment id.
 This is a short term solution to organizing